 - Greatest Hits Album:

-- Perfume's first album Complete Best was a compilation of all their previously released singles, plus one new song.
+- Perfume's first album Complete Best was a compilation of many of their previously released singles, plus one new song.
 What's telling is that the album was initially limited edition.
 At the time (2006) they had only made the transition to a major label the year before, but both management and the girls themselves were unsure that Perfume had a future.
-So, all three girls enrolled into university that year a~chan and KASHIYUKA completed their degrees; NOCCHi dropped out.
+So, all three girls enrolled into university that year – a~chan and KASHIYUKA completed their degrees; NOCCHi dropped out.

 - The group released Perfume Global Compilation "LOVE THE WORLD" in 2012 to capitalize on their newfound global success and their tours to Europe and Southeast Asia.
 It features songs and b-sides from GAME, ⊿ and JPN.